Bruno Liuzzi

-Bruno Enzo Liuzzi (born 30 August 2000) is an Argentine-Chilean footballer who plays as a midfielder for Chilean side Concón National.
+Bruno Enzo Liuzzi (born 30 August 2000) is an Argentine-Chilean footballer who plays as a midfielder for Chilean side Magallanes.

 Career

 A product of both Club Atlético Jorge Newbery and Sarmiento de Junín, Liuzzi has played on loan at Chilean side Unión La Calera in the top division (2021) and Gimnasia y Esgrima de Mendoza in the Argentine second level (2022).

 Previously, he took part of Sarmiento squad in the 2020 Primera Nacional, when the club got the league title.

 In 2023, after training with Chilean side Deportes Copiapó, even making appearances in friendly matches, Liuzzi joined Deportes Antofagasta in the Chilean second level.

 On 13 July 2025, Liuzzi signed with Concón National in the Segunda División Profesional de Chile.

+In January 2026, Liuzzi signed with Magallanes.

 Personal life

 Liuzzi holds dual Argentine-Chilean nationality, since his mother is Chilean.